cosmos/ibc-go/CONTRIBUTING.md

 discussion or proposing code changes.
 To ensure a smooth workflow for all contributors, the general procedure for contributing has been established:

-You can start by looking through these beginner and help-wanted issues:

-Beginner issues - issues which should only require a few lines of code, and a test or two.
-Help wanted issues - issues which should be a bit more involved than beginner issues.
-Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.

 1. Either [open](https://github.com/cosmos/ibc-go/issues/new/choose) or
    [find](https://github.com/cosmos/ibc-go/issues) an issue you'd like to help with.
    Looking for a good place to start contributing?